 I graduated from Andrews University with a B.A. in Religion and a minor in French.
 While running youth camps and pastoring, I completed part of an M.Div. and plan to someday finish that degree.
-But in the meantime, I’ve been learning a lot, not just in hands-on, part-time pastoral and church planting ministry, but also in mothering and homeschooling our five children: Anthony (18), Katherine (15), Elizabeth (11), Victoria (9) and Benjamin (4).
+But in the meantime, I’ve been learning a lot, not just in hands-on, part-time pastoral and church planting ministry, but also in mothering and homeschooling our five children: Anthony (21), Katherine (19), Elizabeth (15), Victoria (12) and Benjamin (8).
 What a lot our children have taught us about life and our wonderful God.

 HOW YOU WERE ORIGINALLY CONNECTED TO ASAP